 Q: Doesn’t this mean that you’re wearing two sensors at once?
 A: Yes.
 But it’s only for a short window of time, until the old sensor expires and it’s time to activate the new one; in other words, for the full soaking period.

+Q: How long should I let a new sensor soak?
 A: According to what I’ve found online, it seems that 4 to 6 hours is the sweet spot for soaking.
 It’s basically doubling or tripling the built-in warm-up period that all sensors must go through, so I can see how this might contribute to improving immediate accuracy.

+Q: How do I protect the new sensor if it doesn’t have a transmitter snapped in it for several hours?
 A: The reason why I haven’t tried soaking yet is because I was worried about wearing a sensor that didn’t have a transmitter snapped in it.
 But I found some photos online of people who wore transmitter-less sensors with stretchy, self-adhesive wrap tape to protect the nook in which transmitters rest for the soaking period.
 It’s smart to protect that space, because in theory, it could be vulnerable to catching on clothing or other surfaces.
 Plus, tape like that is really easy to remove without damaging the sensor in the process.

+Q: What changes about the sensor activation process when it’s finally time to start the new soaked sensor?
 A: My research leads me to believe that nothing really changes at the end of the soaking period/when it’s time to activate the soaked sensor.
 All that will be needed is the sensor code so it can be properly activated within the receiver/Dexcom app.
 So the most important thing you can do at the very start of the soaking period is hold onto your sensor code/store it somewhere safe so you’ll be able to enter it at the end.